4d/docs/docs/Debugging/debugger.md

 ![source-code-pane-context-window](assets/en/Debugging/sourceCodePaneContext.png)

 * **Goto Definition**: Goes to where the selected object is defined.
 This command is available for:
-  * *Project methods:* displays method contents in a new window of the Method editor
+  * *Project methods:* displays method contents in a new window of the Code Editor
   * *Fields:* Displays field properties in the inspector of the Structure window
   * *Tables:* Displays table properties in the inspector of the Structure window
   * *Forms:* Displays form in the Form editor
   * *Variables* (local, process, interprocess or $n parameter): displays the line in the current method or among the compiler methods where the variable is declared
-* **Search References** (also available in Method editor): Searches all project objects (methods and forms) in which the current element of the method is referenced.
+* **Search References** (also available in Code Editor): Searches all project objects (methods and forms) in which the current element of the method is referenced.
 The current element is the one selected or the one where the cursor is located.
 This can be the name of a field, variable, command, string, and so on.
 Search results are displayed in a new standard results window.
 * **Copy**: Standard copy of the selected expression to the pasteboard.
 * **Copy to Expression Pane**: Copy the selected expression to the Custom Watch Pane.
 * **Run to Cursor**:Executes statements found between the program counter and the selected line of the method (where the cursor is found).
 * **Set Next Statement**:Moves program counter to the selected line without executing this line or any intermediate ones.
 The designated line is only run if the user clicks on one of the execution buttons.
-* **Toggle Breakpoint** (also available in Method editor): Alternately inserts or removes the breakpoint corresponding to the selected line.
+* **Toggle Breakpoint** (also available in Code Editor): Alternately inserts or removes the breakpoint corresponding to the selected line.
 This modifies the breakpoint permanently: for instance, if you remove a breakpoint in the debugger, it no longer appears in the original method.
-* **Edit Breakpoint** (also available in Method editor): Displays the Breakpoint Properties dialog box.
+* **Edit Breakpoint** (also available in Code Editor): Displays the Breakpoint Properties dialog box.
 Any changes made modify the breakpoint permanently.

 ### Find Next/Previous